 But buying your first home doesn’t have to be a stressful and scary experience.
 If you do your research, take it step by step, and have the right people by your side, you can break into the real estate market with confidence.

 Here at Auxilium Mortgage, we do more than just provide you with financing.
-We help alleviate many of the fears faced by first time home buyers in Victoria BC, and provide sound, quality advice to get your new life started off on the right foot.
+We help alleviate many of the fears faced by first time home buyers, and provide sound, quality advice to get your new life started off on the right foot.

 Some common questions we get from first time home buyers: